Adalab/modulo-1-evaluacion-final-SandraFernandz-1/README.md

 The Adalab Web Starter Kit uses SASS, npm, js.node and Gulp among others programs in order to help automatise coding tasks as already mentioned.

 Please, find below a description of how it works.
-The text description is in Spanish:
+The description is in Spanish:

 ## Guía de inicio rápido